isomerpages/moe-waterwaypri/pages/Celebrations.md

-The user guide can be view and download from this [link](https://waterwaypri-moe-edu-sg-admin.cwp.sg/wwps/pocket-trips-guide).
-(CHANGE LINK)
+The user guide can be view and download from this [link](https://staging.d1vupma46t7042.amplifyapp.com/wwps/pocket-trips-guide/).